Iqmaa/Step-by-Step/Month 1/week 2.md

 But for now...
 I bid you farewell github :v:

-P.s- found this article (https://dev.to/nikolab/complete-list-of-github-markdown-emoji-markup-5aia)[Complete list of github markdown emojis] really helpful, check it out.
+P.s- found this article [Complete list of github markdown emojis](https://dev.to/nikolab/complete-list-of-github-markdown-emoji-markup-5aia) really helpful, check it out.